MaenoRyuko/AndroidAdvancePush/readme.md

 ]

 ---
-## Create Member Management Function
+## Create User Management Function
 ### Operation check(1)Let's log in

 * Return to the login screen again, and log in with your "email address" and "password".
 Make sure that you can log in successfully.
  * Please check the log.
 * In addition, check the registered user information on the mBaaS management screen.
- * Select "Member Management" at the the administration screen, and then select "All Members".
+ * Select "User Management" at the the administration screen, and then select "All Users".
  * Users are registered in user list

 .center[